Two dead in Virginia Tech University shooting

 'ACTIVE THREAT' ENDS

-Several hours later, the university declared an end to an "active threat" on campus, telling the college community to "resume normal activities."
+Hours later, the university declared an end to an "active threat" on campus and told people to "resume normal activities."

-During the lockdown, parents of students had sought frantically to locate their children by mobile phone and social networking sites.
+During the lock-down, parents of students sought frantically to locate their children through cell phones and social networking sites.

-"Right now it's kind of scary and hectic around here that this is happening again," Matthew Spencer, a Virginia Tech freshman, told a local NBC station before the all-clear was given.
+"Right now it's kind of scary and hectic around here that this is happening again," Matthew Spencer, a first-year Virginia Tech student, told a local NBC station before the all-clear was given.

 U.S. House of Representatives Republican Leader Eric Cantor of Virginia was among the first members of Congress to weigh in.
 "Such violence is never easy to explain, and cuts to our core - especially on a campus that has experienced such grief in the past," he said.